staticlibs/external_soci/README.md

 This project contains a custom CMake script for the [SOCI](http://soci.sourceforge.net/) library.

-[SOCI GitHub repository](https://github.com/SOCI/soci) is used as a git submodule of this project.
+[SOCI repository imported from Fedora EPEL lookaside](https://github.com/ojdkbuild/lookaside_soci) is used as a git submodule of this project.
-SOCI is pinned to version 3.2.3.

 Link to the [documentation](http://soci.sourceforge.net/doc/3.2/).